djdhawal/bayesian-failure-prediction-on-cluster-traces/README.md

 State 1 is the most failure-associated state under both decoding summaries.

 This is the central empirical conclusion of the project.

-### How to talk about it

-A careful interpretation is:

-> The model did not simply cluster jobs by “high” versus “low” usage.
+The model did not simply cluster jobs by “high” versus “low” usage.
 Instead, it learned a latent regime that is disproportionately associated with task kills.
 That regime appears to reflect underproductive or degraded execution rather than healthy low-load activity.

 ### Why this matters